BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching: Generalizing NEM

-Therefore, we can learn scores and energies of $y_t$ simply by following DEM and EnDEM for VE SDEs.
+Therefore, we can learn scores and energies of $y_t$ simply by following DEM and NEM for VE SDEs.
 Then for sampling, we can simulate the reverse SDE of $y_t$ and eventually, we have $x_0=y_0$.

 Instead, we can also learn energies and scores of $x_t$.
 By changing the variable, we can have

 which provides us the energy and score estimator for $x_t$: